 Appropriating Buildings to House Refugees: Berlin Tempelhof

-By Toby Parsloe
+Essay by Toby Parsloe

 As European cities continue to co-opt existing buildings to use as refugee shelters, the inherent spatial characteristics of these structures present significant challenges to the authorities that select the sites and to those who must reside in them.